 Before I go into more detail regarding each key, let's first look at the significance of each within the whole picture.
 I've assigned percentages to each key.

 DISTINCTIVENESS - 65%

 The first key factor for an effective Super Bowl ad is distinctiveness, and I estimate that distinctiveness accounts for up to 65% of ad effectiveness.
 If an ad isn't strongly linked to the brand being advertised throughout, it will essentially be a waste of money.

 The second biggest factor for an effective Super Bowl ad is consistency.
 I estimate consistency accounts for up to 20% of an ad's effectiveness.

-If the brand being advertised has never been advertised before, or the brand has consistently advertised but their Super Bowl ad is dramatically different from all of their other ads, consumers will find it hard to link the ad to its correct brand.
+If the brand being advertised has never been advertised before, or the brand has consistently advertised, but its Super Bowl ad is dramatically different from all of its other ads, consumers will find it hard to link the ad to its correct brand.